cosmos/cosmos-sdk/docs/docs/building-modules/16-testing.md

 Simulations uses as well a minimal application, built with [`depinject`](../tooling/02-depinject.md):

 :::note
 You can as well use the `AppConfig` `configurator` for creating an `AppConfig` [inline](https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/x/slashing/app_test.go#L54-L62).
-There no difference between those two ways, use whichever you prefer.
+There is no difference between those two ways, use whichever you prefer.
 :::

 Following is an example for `x/gov/` simulations: